Venue guide · Home of Pittsburgh Steelers

 Lower sideline (center)

-Center sideline seats near the 50-yard line give the best all-around view and are worth comparing across sites for value.
+Center sideline seats near the 50-yard line give the best all-around view and are worth grabbing early for value.

 Club level